 Others

 As we said before, there are more types of performance support than we could ever dream of.
-Look around at people’s workstations and you’ll see many different types of performance support.
-Not all of them are practical or useful from a training perspective, but there are lots out there.
+Look around at people’s workstations, and you’ll see many different types of performance support.
+Not all are practical or useful from a training perspective, but many are out there.

 Some of the more useful types of performance support for training are checklists, help systems such as a knowledge base, or even mobile apps where the sole purpose is to help employees perform.

 Perhaps instead of making employees memorize every product you have and know what best fits a customer’s needs, you have an app that employees can use to find the best solution for a customer.
-That could be quite handy for a furniture store where there’s too much for any employee to know well, especially if there’s high turnover even after reducing company turnover.
+That could be pretty handy for a furniture store where there’s too much for any employee to know well, especially if there’s high turnover, even after reducing company turnover.

 You now know some of the most common types of performance support, but why would you do that instead of building a course or training people?